Abdulla-Elkiswani/job_market_analysis/README.md

 ---

-## 📬 Contact
+## ✉️ Contact

-If you would like to discuss this project or collaborate, feel free to connect.
+If you would like to discuss this project or collaborate, feel free to connect with me via LinkedIn, or Email.